ericoporto/NikInGimp/README.md

     Incompatible type for "RichTIFFIPTC"; tag ignored

 If you click ok, the error will go away and everything will work.

-###Installer complains of not writing files

-Right now, it will give [errors](errorduringinstall.txt), but it's ok.
-The playonlinux script will copy missing files after.
-Read the script before using.

 ###Using swap on disk